Every Little Women TV and movie adaptation, ranked

 The March sisters on screen

-As the 150th anniversary of Louisa May Alcott’s Little Women approaches, we find ourselves gripped by March family fever.
-This Mother’s Day brought a new miniseries based on the 1868 novel, September marked the release of a modern-day big-screen take, and Greta Gerwig has assembled an all-star cast for an upcoming adaptation, her sophomore directorial effort after last year’s Oscar-nominated Lady Bird.
-We may be in the midst of March sister madness right now, but this isn’t the first time the proto-feminist bildungsroman has hit the big or small screen.
+With the Christmas 2019 release of Greta Gerwig's new adaptation of of Louisa May Alcott's Little Women, we find ourselves overcome with March sister madness — but this isn't the first time the proto-feminist bildungsroman has hit the big or small screen.
 See our countdown to the greatest adaptation of the novel ahead.

 DISQUALIFIED: Little Women (2018)

-We have admittedly only seen clips of Clare Niederpruem’s 2018 adaptation, but we find the decision to take the tale out of its Civil War setting and place it in the present day utterly baffling.
-So, for undermining the integrity of the novel, denying us the pleasure of period costumes, and forcing in really awkward soldier-Skype scenes where there ought to have been lovely letter-readings, we hereby disqualify this recent entry into the Little Women cinematic tradition from being ranked.
+We have admittedly only seen clips of Clare Niederpruem's 2018 adaptation, but we find the decision to take the tale out of its Civil War setting and place it in the present day utterly baffling.
+So, for undermining the integrity of the novel, denying us the pleasure of period costumes, and forcing in really awkward soldier-Skype scenes where there ought to have been lovely letter-readings, we hereby disqualify this entry from being ranked.

 We cannot even begin to describe why the 1978 miniseries ranks last, because there is not one thing about it that is not as wrong as can possibly be.
 There is nothing good to say about this adaptation.
 The costumes are ridiculous, the '70s hair is outrageous, every single character is miscast (Professor Bhaer is played by, of all people, William Shatner), and the script is nightmarishly bad.
 Please, let's just move on to the next one and try our best to forget about this.